 The immediate response to having our church closed was to feel the loss of the personal contact with our members, especially (for me) the choir.
 Some churches started live-streaming fake worship services on Facebook Live, or having Zoom worship.
 I thought that was all missing the point.
 Our parishioners aren’t missing the ritual as much as they are missing the personal connection of being at church.
 Ritual is what we do to enhance that connection, reaching together toward authenticity and spirituality.
-But faux church services are ridiculous and not nourishing.
+But I don’t find faux church services nourishing.

 Here are links to our weekly videos — just click on the date to open a new window.
 Each one begins with a 3-4 minute reflection, then I dive in with some pearly words of wisdom about the music, followed by a performance.

 Sunday, March 22 – Wenn wir in höchsten nöthen sein BWV641 (J.S.
 Bach)